CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 ***Launching R on the command prompt***

-Once you have opened an interactive shell session and loaded the `r-env-singularity` module, you can start a command line version of R as follows:
+Once you have opened an interactive shell session and loaded the `r-env-singularity` module, you can start a command line version of R as follows (note that the command needs to be run on a compute node):

 ```bash
 start-r